kradyuk/data_visualizer/README.md

 ```

 ##### Run:
 !
-If you have activated (during installed or whatever) libs earlier, may skip:
+If you have activated (during installation or whatever) libs earlier, may skip:
 ```
 . ./libs/bin/activate
 ```